No plan to shut down sport - Leitch

 "The SPFL and clubs over the last 48 hours have been excellent.
 Their communication has been really good with fans."

-Matches are due to take place on five different days over the festive period, as Omicron became the dominant variant of Covid-19 in Scotland.
+Matches are due to take place on five different days over the festive period, after Omicron became the dominant variant of Covid-19 in Scotland.

-With the Scottish government concerned about the impact on public services, Prof Leitch says he currently "doesn't know" whether games will continue to be played.
+With the Scottish government concerned about the impact on public services, Prof Leitch said he currently "doesn't know" whether games will continue to be played.

-"We need some more time to be able to give that advice to the First Minister," he told BBC Scotland's Off the Ball.
+"We need some more time to be able to give that advice to the first minister," he told BBC Scotland's Off the Ball.

 "If we're stopping that kind of large event we'll have had to think very, very carefully, and stopping things across the whole of society.

 "There isn't secret plan.
-There isn't a drawer with an a la carte menu in it that the First Minister's going to announce immediately.
+There isn't a drawer with an a la carte menu in it that the first minister's going to announce immediately.

 "We talk every single day about what the data's doing, what we're seeing international, and what the protections might need to be going forward."